 White noise machines help you and your family fall asleep at night as well as block any unwanted outside noise.
 Now, you're wondering if a sound machine could be helpful for your dog, too.
 Could it make him feel better, perhaps giving him a more restful night's sleep and calming him down?

-If you want to invest in a white noise machine, then find out more about it and if it could be beneficial to your pup.
+If you want to invest in a white noise machine, read on to find out more about it and if it could be beneficial to your pup.

 How a sound machine could help your dog